NOTE: Many of these questions can be answered by reviewing the In-Service Training Guidelines.

 Video training may count towards partial satisfaction of the training requirement.
 All video training is classified as media training.
 Only 20 hours of media training may be applied toward satisfaction of the training requirement.
 All video training must meet the following requirements:

-Updated - The database currently credits training hours for a course by the course start date.
-If a training course extended over two training years, it is possible to report this as two separate courses.
+Updated - If a training course extended over two training years, it is possible to report this as two separate courses.
 This would ensure that the hours earned in each training year were applied for the appropriate year.

 If there is any question on how to report a course, you may email email@example.com.

 To enter training hours online, an officer must be approved by the agency head for such entry and take the online data entry training course.
-If you are interested in taking the online data entry course, you may visit KLETC’s website and click on “Training Events” to see when the next course is available.
+If you are interested in taking the online data entry course, you may register for the online course here.

 University, college or community college credits earned may be applied toward satisfaction of the annual in-service requirement if: